 Motley Fool Stock Advisor: The 24-Year Compounding Machine

-Stock Advisor is The Motley Fool’s flagship service—the one that built their reputation.
-The philosophy is deceptively simple: find companies with durable competitive advantages, buy them, and hold while the market catches up.
+Stock Advisor is the Fool’s flagship.
+The philosophy is one sentence you either believe or you should not write the check: find companies with durable advantages, buy them, and hold while the market reprices the cash flows.

 The Numbers Speak: